ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 Another difference between bitcoin and Ethereum is the algorithm used for reaching a consensus on the true state of the blockchain.
 Both historically use proof of work to reach a consensus on blockchain truth.
 Recently Ethereum is phasing in proof of stake as a lower cost way of reaching consensus on blockchain truth.

-## On versus off chain transactions

-Off chain = tracked in private databases.
-Not publically tracked.
-High transaction speeds.

-On chain = an insurance/proof that a payment exchange happened between parties

-> Off-chain transactions are a divisive concept, obviously.
-Defeating the purpose of the open ledger aspect to the protocol is a concern - [Scott Robinson](https://www.coindesk.com/block-chain-transactions-bad-bitcoin/)

-Off chain makes coinbase to coinbase tranactions faster (compared with coinbase to blockchain).

-Off chain = no charges from miners that are paid to verfiy the ledger.

-Off chain = helps potential scaling issues.

-On chain makes more sense for large transactions.

-bitcoin = 10 minutes, litecoin = 2.5, dodgecoin = 60 secs

-Possible that solutions exist to improving block generation speeds.

-Off chain = loses some decentralization.

 Thanks for reading!

 ## Sources and further reading